Archive for category Author: Rolina van Vliet

 Painting Abstracts || Rolina van Vliet

-Posted by henry in Author: Rolina van Vliet, Medium: Acrylic, Publisher: Search Press, Subject: Abstract on July 28, 2008
+Posted by Henry in Author: Rolina van Vliet, Medium: Acrylic, Publisher: Search Press, Subject: Abstract on Jul 28, 2008

 This is a book of ideas for working in a purely abstract style, but also one which suggests ways of seeing and working by means of a series of exercises that introduces 65 different approaches.